 Many marine service facilities will bundle engine winterization with other off-season storage services at a discounted price.
 These additional services may include maintenance of the boat’s water and waste systems, shrink wrapping and storage.
 The off-season is also a great time to have a dealer install new electronics or accessories, to refresh canvas or upholstery, and to send propellers out for repair.

 The procedure for off-season storage is outlined in every Mercury owner’s manual, and with a few basic tools and the proper supplies, those inclined to do-it-yourself can usually tackle the task.
 In fact, many late-model Mercury outboards, including the new 4.6-liter V8 and 3.4-liter V6 models, have a label under the cowl with basic maintenance specifications and a QR code that can be scanned with a mobile device for links to how-to videos produced by Mercury.

 If you go the DIY route, start by consulting the manual and collecting the tools and maintenance products you’ll need.
+If you don't have a copy of the manual for your Mercury outboard, you may order it from a Mercury dealer or download it from the Mercury Marine website.
 The manual will have information specific to your Mercury outboard model, but here are some basic instructions from the service experts at Mercury Marine:

 Keep a Winterization Supplies List

 See your outboard owner’s manual for guidance on supplies and tools specific to your motor.

 - Fuel Filter

 - Spark Plugs